-- The Environmental Management Plan (EMP) must be implemented; - Once search & rescue efforts have been completed a Clearance Certificate must be issued by the appointed Botanist and submitted to the DEDEAT; - Vegetation may only be cleared per phase; - The 10m buffer along the on-site watercourse must be respected and no development may encroach into this buffer area; - The stormwater management actions must be implemented; - The existing road crossing connecting the single residential erven and footprint units must be done in such a manner that flow is improved (final design must be undertaken in consultation with a freshwater specialist); - Fencing of the property must be suitable to allow for the movement of small mammals along the ecological corridor / remaining open space within the development. - The footprint units in the eastern node, closest to the northern boundary, must be reconfigured should the updated flood line analysis require such;

-- Implementation of the Environmental Management Plan for Heritage Resources must be implemented (Binneman 2018).
+- Vegetation may only be cleared per each phase and for services; - The 10m buffer along the on-site watercourse must be respected and no development may encroach into this buffer area; - The stormwater management actions must be implemented; - The existing road crossing connecting the single residential erven and footprint units in the Eastern node (underneath the existing 11kV electrical line) must be done in such a manner that flow is improved (final design must be undertaken in consultation with a freshwater specialist); - Fencing of the property must be suitable to allow for the movement of small mammals along the ecological corridor / remaining open space within the development. - Ensure implementation of the Environmental Management Plan for Heritage Resources (Binneman 2018).